+The spring Wormwood Cure was considered a universal cure with a broad spectrum of medical uses throughout the Middle Ages.
+From this storied past, wormwood earned an old German adage, roughly: “wormwood makes everything good”.
 Wormwood (Artemisia Absinthium) is one of the most important medicinal plants in monastic medicine.
-It was considered a universal cure with a broad spectrum of medical uses throughout the Middle Ages.
-From this storied past, wormwood earned an old German adage, roughly: “wormwood makes everything good”.

 Hildegard of Bingen thought very highly of wormwood for its internal and external applications, calling wormwood the “most important master for exhaustion”.